py-man/interview-faq/README.md

 #[Screener Questions]

-If you Use Docker or Vagrant above all the gems will be installed and requirements will be taken care of, if you want to test from the repo itself, install ruby 1.9.1 or use rvm.
+If you Use Docker or Vagrant as above, all the gems will be installed and any requirements will be taken care of, if you want to test from the repo itself, install ruby 1.9.1 or use rvm.

 Requirements: